 In nearly all cases, the owner is responsible due to “strict liability” law.
-But in reality, homeowners or renter insurance for the property where the dog is kept is where the money for your damages comes from.
+But in reality, homeowners or renters insurance for the property where the dog is kept is where the money for your damages claim comes from.

-What kind of treatment for my injuries will I need?
+What kind of treatment will I need for my injuries?

-Depending on the severity of the bite or other injury you sustained, you may need infection control, treatment to prevent or repair scarring, or physical therapy to restore functionality to your damaged limbs.
+Depending on the severity of the bite or other injuries sustained, you might need infection control, treatment to prevent or repair scarring, or physical therapy to restore functionality to damaged nerves or tissue.

 How do I pay for treatment and recover damages?

 This question depends on your case.
 Is the dog owner liable?
-Is there insurance coverage?
-Your options include using your health insurance, upfront cash payments, or treating with providers on a lien.
+Do they have insurance coverage?
+Your options include using your health insurance, upfront cash payments, or treating with providers on a medical lien.
 The different choices each have advantages and disadvantages.